-Tentative Course Schedule
+Indicative Course Schedule

-Week of: Topic Introduction to International Business Reading August 28 Orientation, Geobusiness Globalization and International Business Ch.
-1 September 4 The Political and Legal Environments Facing Business The Economic Environments Facing Business Ch.
-3 Ch.
-4 September 11 International Trade and Factor Mobility Ch.
-5 Multicultural Experience Paper due on Tuesday 11 September September 18 Government intervention in Business Ch.
-6 September 25 International Trade and Government Intervention (integrative review) Cross National Cooperation and Agreements Ch.
-7 October 02 The Cultural Environments Facing Business Ch.
-2 + handout October 09 Ethics in the Modern World: Globalization and Society Ch.
-11 Midterm on Tuesday 09 October (in class, tentative) October 16 Introduction to International Business Strategy Ch.
+Week of: Topic Reading 22 January Orientation, Geobusiness Globalization and International Business Ch.
+1 29 January The Political and Legal Environments Facing Business Ch.
+3 05 February The Economic Environments Facing Business International Trade and Factor Mobility Ch.
+4 Ch.
+5 Multicultural Experience Paper due on Friday 08 Februa iry 12 February International Trade and Factor Mobility Government Intervention in Business Ch.
+5 Ch.
+6 19 February Cross National Cooperation and Agreements Ch.
+7 International trade and government intervention (integrative review) No class on Friday 22 February (university break) 26 February The Cultural Environments Facing Business Ch.
+2 + handout 05 March Ethics in the Modern World: Globalization and Society Ch.
+11 Midterm tentatively on Tuesday 5 March (in class) 12 and 19 March Academic Travel (enjoy!)
+26 March Introduction to International Business Strategy Ch.
 12, Ch.
-14 Oct 20-Nov 04 Academic Travel (enjoy!)
-November 06 The Organization of International Business Ch.
-16 November 13 Global Marketing and the 4 Ps Ch.
-17 + handout November 20 Global Marketing and the 4 Ps No class on Friday 23 November (Happy Thanksgiving) November 27 Global Production and Supply Chains Ch.
-18 Issues in International Accounting and Finance handout Paper on New Products/Trends due on Tuesday 28 November December 04 Human Resource Management Ch.
-20 Final Exam on Tuesday 11 December, 11:00-13:00
+14 02 April The Organization of International Business Ch.
+16 09 April Global Marketing and the 4 Ps Ch.
+17 + handout 16 April Global Marketing and the 4 Ps Ch.
+17 + handout 23 April Global Production and Supply Chains Ch.
+18 Paper on Current Trends in International Business due on Friday 26 April 30 April Issues in International Accounting and Finance Human Resources Management handout Ch.
+20

+Final Exam on Tuesday 14 May, 08:30-10:30

-Statement on Cheating and Plagiarism
+Academic Dishonesty: Statement on Cheating and Plagiarism

 A student whose actions are deemed by the University to be out of sympathy with the ideals, objectives or the spirit of good conduct as fostered by the University and Swiss community, may be placed on Disciplinary Probation or become subject to dismissal from the University.
-Cheating is a dishonest action out of sympathy with the ideals, objectives and spirit of the University.
-Furthermore, cheating reflects negatively on one's personal integrity and is unjust to those students who have studied.
+Cheating and plagiariusm are dishonest actions that run counter to the University ideals.
+Furthermore, cheating reflects negatively on one's personal integrity and is unjust to other students.
 Consequently, the University has adopted the following code:

 - When an examination is in progress, all unauthorized books, notes, papers, notebooks, and phones must be left outside the classroom, or, where this is not feasible, left beneath the student's seat unopened. - Students will be asked to distribute themselves around the room during an exam so as to leave the widest possible space between them. - During the examination only the blank paper required for the examination and a pencil, pen or other tools as permitted by individual instructors may be on the desk. - Should an instructor see written crib notes in evidence or see a student consult a cell phone during an exam, the presumption will be that the student has cheated on that exam. - If a student must leave the classroom during an examination due to physical duress, the student must turn in the exam and will not be allowed to return during the examination period.
-No make-up examination will be administered. - It is within the prerogative of the instructor to take a student's paper during an exam and to ask that student to take an oral exam, or another exam, at the instructor's choice. - A student found cheating will be reported to the Dean of Academic Affairs.
+No make-up examination will be administered. - It is within the prerogative of the instructor to take a student's paper during an exam and to ask that student to take an oral exam, or another exam, at the instructor's discretion. - A student found cheating will be reported to the Dean of Academic Affairs.
 A second offense, in the same or any other course, will result in dismissal from the University. - A student found cheating on an exam will be given an "F" for that examination.
 If it is a final examination, the student may be given an "F" for the course. - A student whose paper or assignment has clearly been plagiarized will receive an "F" for that paper.
 Notification will be sent to the Dean of Academic Affairs.
 A second offense, in the same or any other course, will result in dismissal from the University.